 If you are selected for interview, you can select a date from a number of options through the University of Brighton’s applicant area – we will invite you to register on the applicant area after you have submitted your UCAS application and details of referees.

-Unfortunately we cannot refund any expenses associated with attending an interview but we plan to offer some regional locations.
+Unfortunately we cannot refund any expenses associated with attending an interview.
 As part of the interview day we will need to confirm your ID (passport or driving license), your service record and the original certificates from your qualifications.
 The interview day will include a written exercise, a group presentation task and an individual interview.
 You will receive all necessary details with your invitation so that you can prepare fully.
-At this stage we will also ask you about your preferred location and any potential delivery schools that you may already have had contact with.
+At this stage we will also ask you about your preferred location and any potential placement schools that you may already have had contact with.

 What happens if the interview is successful?